miles52100/notes/technology_notes/kubernetes.md

 # Kubernetes

-Abbreviated `k8s` it's an open-source system for:
+Abbreviated `k8s` is an open-source system for:

 * automating deployment
 * scaling and management of containerized apps